saylesss88/nix-book/src/nix/README.md

 decide what is worth implementing.
 Here, I will list some common recommendations that most users should follow to harden their stance.

+> "The major problem with current systems is their inability to provide
+> effective isolation between various programs running on one machine.
+E.g. if
+> the user's Web browser gets compromised (due to a bug exploited by a malicious
+> web site), the OS is usually unable to protect other user's applications and
+> data from also being compromised."--Qubes arch-spec

 ### Baseline Hardening

 Before diving into advanced or specialized hardening, apply these baseline